priyankpatel40/next15-starter/README.md

 ## Email Configuration

-This project uses Google SMTP for sending emails.
+This project uses Google SMTP for sending emails and react-email for creating email templates.
 To set up email functionality:

 1. Ensure you have a Google account
 2. Enable "Less secure app access" or use App Passwords if you have 2-factor authentication enabled